“The best way to enter our business is to be born into it.” -The Mafia Manager.

-It is estimated that 150 000 people belong to 100 gangs on the Cape Flats.
+An estimated 150 000 people belong to 100 gangs on the Cape Flats.
 Some gangs date back to the 1940s.

-Gangs emerge from within communities themselves.
-This phenomenon has many root causes like socioeconomic conditions (unemployment, low-income employment, and poor living conditions), all leading to poverty and deprivation conditions.
+Gangs emerge from within communities themselves and have many root causes like socioeconomic conditions (unemployment, low-income employment, and poor living conditions) leading to poverty and deprivation.

 ‘Drugs are the main currency of gangs—peddling drugs is the most lucrative activity.
-But nightclubs, abalone poaching, robberies, shops, and garages are run by the kingpins, mainly to launder money.
-Gangsters have become the foot soldiers of a much more sophisticated underworld economy, engaging in serious and violent crime, money laundering, human trafficking, drugs peddling and arms smuggling.’
+In addition, kingpins run other ‘legitimate’ businesses to launder money – from garages, nightclubs, shops to funeral parlours.
+As a result, gangsters have become the foot soldiers of a much more sophisticated underworld economy, engaging in serious and violent crime, money laundering, human trafficking, drugs peddling and arms smuggling.’
 Leonard Ramatlakane.

 What types of gangs are there?

-2. Territorial gangs are well-organized, and gang members have initiation rites that separate them from non-members.
+- Territorial gangs are well-organised, and gang members have initiation rites that separate them from non-members.
 Often, prospective members have to prove their loyalty to the group by fighting.

-3. The corporate gangs are highly structured criminal conspiracies organised to sell drugs – teenagers as young as fourteen could become members.
+- Corporate gangs are highly structured criminal conspiracies that sell drugs – teenagers as young as fourteen could become members.
 All gangs have names and recognisable symbols.

 The poverty, misery, violence and lawlessness of cities led to the growth of many gangs.
 In particular, the numerous youth gangs or tsotsis reflected the instability of the urban African family.
-Parental control is mostly absent, as both parents are forced to work.
-Juvenile delinquency rates are incredibly high.
+Both parents need to work, and parental control of their children is absent.
+As a result, juvenile delinquency rates are incredibly high.

 How do kids become involved in gangs?

-When families become, dysfunctional and discordant many children choose to leave the family home, opting to spend their time on the streets where they are gradually drawn into gang-related and criminal activities.
+When families become dysfunctional and discordant, many children leave the family home, opting to spend their time on the streets where they gradually get involved in gang-related and criminal activities.

 When does a family become dysfunctional?